-Aim of the course is to offer a complete outline of Western architecture from XVIII to XX century; the course offers new keys to interpret the world and the role of art and architecture in the society.
+Aim of the course is to offer a complete outline of western art and architecture from XVIII to XX century; the course offers new keys to interpret the world and the role of art and architecture in the society.

-4. B. JESTAZ, Il Rinascimento dell’architettura da Brunelleschi a Palladio, Milano, Electa-Gallimard, 1995 or subsequent editions).
+• B. JESTAZ, Il Rinascimento dell’architettura da Brunelleschi a Palladio, Milano, Electa-Gallimard, 1995 (or subsequent editions).

 Teacher orientated lessons with slides and documentary films; possibility to visit museums and monumental sites; possibility of seminars with external experts.

-Attendance is highly recommended because contents of the course are necessary to complete the chronological excursus about Western Architecture and to take for some following exams.
+Attendance is highly recommended because contents of the course are necessary to take for some following exams.
 Students unable to attend (with certificate reasons such as work) have to contact the teacher to agree on a proper bibliography.